FabianVegaA/WordleHs/README.md

   Success -> '🟩'
   Misplace -> '🟨'

-attemps :: Int
+attempts :: Int
-attemps = 6
+attempts = 6
 ```

 I made a data type named `State` and defined `cshow` that return the character according to a `State`.
-And `attemps` that return the attempt amount of game.
+And `attempts` that return the attempt amount of game.

 Later of finish the game the program show the games, for this: